Do You Swear To Tell The Truth?

 And perjury is a class 4 felony.
 Every person takes an oath to tell the truth when testifying in court or answering questions in a deposition under the threat of perjury – criminal prosecution for lying under oath.
 Verified pleadings (e.g. a Petition for Dissolution of Marriage), even answering questions for discovery involves swearing to tell the truth.

 Despite that oath and threat of punishment, people still lie under oath.
-And that perjury almost never gets punished for it other than ruining their credibility with the judge and everyone involved.
+But those lies almost never get punished, other than ruining their credibility with the judge and everyone involved for that particular hearing.

 In short, it’s rare to catch a witness in a bald-faced, unadulterated, provable lie.
-Many times judges will find a witness not credible, and while everyone may think they perjured themselves, thinking is not the same thing as having sufficient evidence for a perjury prosecution.
+Many times judges will find a witness not credible, and while everyone may think they perjured themselves, thinking is not the same thing as having sufficient evidence to prosecute a lying witness for perjury.